SpaceX ready to launch NASA astronauts, back on home turf

-CAPE CANAVERAL, Florida (AP) — A SpaceX rocket is ready to boost two NASA astronauts into orbit Wednesday, the first launch of Americans from the U.S. in nearly a decade.
+CAPE CANAVERAL, Florida (AP) — SpaceX was on the cusp of launching NASA astronauts into orbit Wednesday, a first for a private company and a giant leap forward for the booming business of space travel.

 The SpaceX Falcon 9, with the Crew Dragon spacecraft on top of the rocket, is raised onto Launch Pad 39-A, Tuesday, May 26, 2020, at Cape Canaveral, Fla.
 Two astronauts will fly on the SpaceX Demo-2 mission to the International Space Station scheduled for launch Wednesday.
 (AP Photo/David J. Phillip)